 After the trek around lower Manhattan, we headed to Beaubourg in Le District, a place I had been a couple of years ago when it opened at Brookfield Place.
 Sadly this time, I had to engulf and run.
 Literally, I gulped down my lunch as I had tickets to a Broadway matinee.
 I had ordered their Caesar salad with chicken ($20).

-Funny how many restaurants avoid romaine in the classic Caesar after all the recent recalls.
-Beaubourg served a slab of still-warm chicken paillard under a mound of very dressed green salad.
+Funny how many restaurants avoid romaine in the classic Caesar after the recent recalls.
+Beaubourg served a slab of still-warm chicken paillard under a mound of very dressed non-romaine green salad.
 It was quite good, although I would have preferred less dressing.

 When the weather is good and you are downtown, I recommend dining at Beaubourg outside by the water.